csantosbh/Lauen/docs/source/server.rst

    should be displayed in the editor project panel.

    :param path: Path to the asset file.

-.. function:: ParseHPPFilesFromFolder(path) -> list

-   Given the complete path to a folder, returns an array of objects containing parsed information from all C++ header files in the root and all subfolders inside ``path``.
-A file is assumed to be a C++ header file if it ends with any of the following extensions: ``hpp``, ``hxx``.

-   :param path: Complete path to the root folder.

 .. function:: OpenRec(path, mode) -> file_handle